-A few days ago we compared Amlogic A311D to Rockchip RK3399 since both the top of the line processors from Amlogic and Rockchip that are currently available.
+A few days ago we compared Amlogic A311D to Rockchip RK3399 since both the top-of-the-line processors from Amlogic and Rockchip are currently available.
 Rockchip RK3588 will even be faster, but we need to wait until Q1 2020 at least before it becomes available, and delays are not unheard of, so I’d expect it may take about one year before I can get my hands on a sample.

 |Amlogic A311D & S922X-B

 |CPU||Quad-core Cortex-A73 @ 2.21 GHz

 |Octa-core Cortex-A53 @ 1.51 GHz|

 |GPU||Arm Mali-G52MP4 with OpenGL ES 3.1 support||ARM Mali-T820MP3 with OpenGL ES 3.0 support|